How to Appeal Financial Aid to Get More Money

 Once you've figured out your school's appeal process, you can begin determining how much more financial aid to ask for.
 Carefully consider the minimum aid you'll need to attend the school and provide an exact amount in the letter or form.

-Most schools won't consider changing the EFC unless you have proof to support your request.
+Most schools won't consider changing your financial aid appeal unless you have proof to support your request.
 This can include pay stubs, copies of medical bills, or a copy of your federal tax return.
 Once you have the necessary documentation, you can begin crafting your appeal letter.

 When composing your appeal letter, be concise and honest.
-Other than briefly writing about your excitement to attend the school, only include relevant details that explain why you need more money.
-The letter should be no more than one page long.
+Other than briefly writing about your excitement to attend the school, only include relevant details that explain why you are submitting a financial aid appeal.
+The letter should be no more than one page long and have a physical signature.

 After you've had someone proofread your letter, you can finally submit the appeal, along with any documentation that supports your special circumstances.
 In general, the letter should be mailed to the financial aid office, though some schools may require you to submit it online.